nerdEd/idea-site/README.md

 There are also some remnants of the site this came from laying around in `PagesController` and its views, as well as the assets folder.
 For now, this has been left around as a suggestion of structure, but you should feel free to delete these if you don't want them.

+## "Themeing"

+It's nothing fancy yet, but you can change some colors in `app/assets/stylesheets/globals.css.scss`.

 ## Tests